LED filament: Design

 The power supply in a clear bulb must be very small to fit into the base of the lamp.
 The large number of LEDs (typically 28 per filament) simplifies the power supply compared to other LED lamps, as the voltage per blue LED is between 2.48 and 3.7 volts DC.
 Some types may additionally use red LEDs (1.63 V= to 2.03 V=).
 Two filaments with a mix of red and blue is thus close to 110 V=, and four are close to 220–240 V=, compared to the mains AC voltage reduction to between 3 V= and 12 V= needed for other LED lamps.
 Four filaments are usually used, and the appearance is similar to an overrun carbon filament lamp.
 Typically, a mix of phosphors is used to give a higher color rendering index (as distinct from color temperature) than the early blue LEDs with yellow phosphor.
+Eight filaments at ~10 V and Twelve filaments at ~15 use capacitors to lower quantity and increase to longevity of 25,000 hours [obscure]; these models, made by Phillips, are only available in the UAE.

 The simple linear regulator used by some cheaper bulbs will cause some flickering at twice the frequency of the mains alternating current, which can be difficult to detect, but possibly contributes to eyestrain and headaches.